Jesus-E-Rodriguez/minecraft-ftb-revelation-dockerized/README.md

 Then launch FTB Minecraft.
 Once opened, click `Options` and then `Video Settings` and then `Shaders...` and click on the `SEUS-Renewed-v1.0.1.zip`.
 Depending on your ram specifications, your game make take some time to apply the shaders.
 If instead it crashes, you may not have enough ram available.
-If that is the case please read above to learn how to allow more ram to your client instance.
+If that is the case, please read above to learn how to allow more ram to your client instance.

 If you are running the client in the same host, then you can connect to the server with the following ip `0`.
 Otherwise, you will need to figure out the ip of the server running instance.